Brigid Goddess and Her Beautiful Celtic History

 Posts on this site may contain affiliate links that allow me to earn a small commission from the purchases you make (at no extra cost to you!)

-Why is the Goddess Brigid’s Name Spelled Differently?
+Why is Brigid’s Name Spelled Differently?

 The ancient Celtic Pagan civilization thrived between approximately 600 BCE and 400 CE and was a mixture of many different cultures and belief systems.
 They flourished throughout the geographic areas of Ireland, the British Isles, Portugal, northern Italy, southern Poland, central Turkey, France, and northern Spain.